-\textbf{Internal Belief of Truthfulness} Recent research demonstrates that LLMs encode the belief of truthfulness linearly in their representation space as a ``truthfulness direction''. \citet{azaria2023internalstatellmknows} identified truth signals in model activations, while \citet{burns2024discoveringlatentknowledgelanguage} developed unsupervised methods to extract these signals using logical consistency. \citet{li2024inferencetimeinterventionelicitingtruthful} leveraged truth directions to improve truthfulness through activation steering.
-Later, \citet{marks2024geometrytruthemergentlinear} introduced the mass-mean (MM) probe.
+\textbf{Internal belief of truthfulness} Recent research demonstrates that LLMs encode the belief of truthfulness linearly in their representation space as a ``truthfulness direction''. \citet{azaria2023internalstatellmknows} identified truthfulness signals in model activations, while \citet{burns2024discoveringlatentknowledgelanguage} developed unsupervised methods to extract these signals using logical consistency. \citet{li2024inferencetimeinterventionelicitingtruthful} leveraged truthfulness directions to improve truthfulness through activation steering.
+Later, \citet{marks2024geometrytruthemergentlinear} introduced the mass-mean probe.
 Similarly, \citet{panickssery2024steeringllama2contrastive} uses difference-in-means to identify the direction by computing the difference between mean activation vectors of true and false statements.
-Additionally, \citet{bürger2024truthuniversalrobustdetection} discovered a universal two-dimensional truth subspace across various LLMs and \citet{liu2024universaltruthfulnesshyperplaneinside} showed that training the direction on more datasets makes it more robust, suggesting that a universal truthfulness hyperplane may exist.
-We employ MM probe~\citep{marks2024geometrytruthemergentlinear} and show the truthfulness direction persists after post-training.
+Additionally, \citet{bürger2024truthuniversalrobustdetection} discovered a universal two-dimensional truthfulness subspace across various LLMs, and \citet{liu2024universaltruthfulnesshyperplaneinside} showed that training the direction on more datasets makes it more robust, suggesting that a universal truthfulness hyperplane may exist.
+We employ mass-mean probe~\citep{marks2024geometrytruthemergentlinear} and show that the truthfulness direction persists after post-training.

-\textbf{Refusal Behavior} Refusing to answer harmful instructions is a key objective of post-training.
-Recent research has revealed that this behavior is mediated by a linear vector as a ``refusal direction''~\citep{arditi2024refusallanguagemodelsmediated}.
+\textbf{Refusal behavior} Refusing to answer harmful instructions is a key objective of post-training.
+Recent research has revealed that this behavior is linearly mediated by a vector as a ``refusal direction''~\citep{arditi2024refusallanguagemodelsmediated}.
 This direction can be used to undermine the model's ability to refuse harmful requests.
 Similarly, research on prompt-driven safeguarding has shown that safety prompts typically move input queries in the refusal direction in the representation space ~\citep{zheng2024promptdrivensafeguardinglargelanguage}.
 Further research has shown this direction can also be learned on \mOne models, or transferred from an \mTwo model to a \mOne model~\citep{BaseLLMsRefuseToo}.
 Our work extends the study to a more systematic comparison of the refusal direction learned on \mOne and different \mPost models across model families.